jadecobra/python_tdd_exercises/source/how_to/make_tdd/make_tdd_environment_no_wsl.rst

 refactor: make it better
 ############################################################################################

-I ran ``python3 -m unittest`` to see the test fail, I ran it again to see the test pass.
+I ran ``python -m unittest`` to see the test fail, I ran it again to see the test pass.
 I will have to run it again when I make a code change, to make sure tests that were passing are not failing and that the new code I added does what I expect.

-This means I have to run ``python3 -m unittest`` for each part of the `Test Driven Development`_ cycle or any time there is a code change.
-I do not want to type ``python3 -m unittest`` again, it is better for a program to run the tests so `I do not repeat myself`_.
+This means I have to run ``python -m unittest`` for each part of the `Test Driven Development`_ cycle or any time there is a code change.
+I do not want to type ``python -m unittest`` again, it is better for a program to run the tests so `I do not repeat myself`_.

 ----

 ********************************************************************************************
-how to automatically run tests
+how to automatically run tests on Windows without Windows Subsystem Linux
 ********************************************************************************************

 how to make a virtual environment